15 Ways to Prepare Your Garden for the Fall Season Transition

 On the other hand, in areas with colder climates, where frost and chilly winds come earlier, it’s smart to start your fall garden preparations sooner rather than later.

-The general rule of thumb is to begin prepping around 6-8 weeks before your average first frost date.
-This time frame allows you to trim back fading perennials, clear out spent annuals, and consider what new plants or bulbs could thrive in the cooler months.
+The general rule of thumb is prepping 6-8 weeks before your average first frost date.
+This time frame allows you to trim fading perennials, clear out spent annuals, and consider what new plants or bulbs could thrive in the cooler months.

 preparing your garden for fall: blazing star and coneflowers